-The integrated control system monitors upper and lower water temperature and adjusts fan speed to regulate the heater's energy output.
+The integrated control system monitors water temperature and adjusts fan speed to regulate the heater's energy output.
 This allows the unit to deliver the required amount of heated energy and nothing more.

 Burner

 Constructed of high grade stainless steel, the burner uses premixed air and gas and provides a wide range of firing rates.